cssivision/reverseproxy/README.md

 # Introduction
 A minimalist proxy library for go, borrow some code from net/http/httputil and add support for HTTPS using HTTP Tunnel

-Support cancels an in-flight request by closing its connection
+Support cancels an in-flight request by closing it's connection

 # Installation
 ```sh